synchrony/smsn-why/contempl, expr, transc.md

 ## Peace, expression, and Semantic Synchrony

+(Note to authors: Edit this not in the wiki, but rather in the graph, at :4z57OdCUi0EwAHVV:.)

 All human information-processing states are valid -- stillness, observation, memory, imagination, expression (writing), search (reading), sharing.

 # meditation as inner stillness